 A consultant dietitian is an essential part of the long-term care interdisciplinary team.

-As such, Centers for Medicare and Medicaid Services require that facilities receive frequently scheduled consultations from a qualified dietitian (1).
+As such, the Centers for Medicare and Medicaid Services (CMS) require that facilities receive frequently scheduled consultations from a qualified dietitian (1).

 But for good reasons.

-Here are five ways a consultant dietitian can benefit your post-acute care facility.
+Here are six ways a consultant dietitian can benefit your nursing facility.

 Onboarding a full-time dietitian is expensive.
 Aside from human resource hassles, there is medical, dental, vision, 401 K, insurance and many other expenses to cover.